dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 ![certs-in-and-outs](/assets/certs-in-and-outs/ca.drawio.png)

-> Browsers are sending a request to the CRL endpoint based on the certificate CRL Enpoint field in the certificate of the website.
+> Browsers first checking the website cert against the os trusted root certs then they are sending a request to the CRL endpoint based on the certificate CRL Enpoint field in the certificate of the website.
 {: .prompt-tip }

 ![alt text](/assets/certs-in-and-outs/crl-example.png)

-### How new certificates can be validated?
-Chain of thrust
+### How new certificates can be validated? -> Chain of thrust

 > Hierarchy of certificates is used to verify the validity of a certificate’s issuer.
 This hierarchy is known as a _chain of trust_.
 In a chain of trust, certificates are issued and signed by certificates that live higher up in the hierarchy.
+This way if the OS has some trusted root certificates pre installed it is easy to build a certificate hierarchy which can prove the validity of the leaf certificate.
 {: .prompt-info }

 #### Contains three main parts